pmboutet/fr-template-build/doc/doc/pages/opportunity.rst

 TODO FAB - related list
 RD field read only
+affiliations
-From Contact work on a new RD invoke affiliations remove all new expect from where this is supposed too
+ remove all new expect from where this is supposed too